bgamari/ghc-wiki-import/status/gh-c-6.12.md

   An Extensible Dynamically-Typed Hierarchy of Exceptions](http://www.haskell.org/~simonmar/papers/ext-exceptions.pdf).
 This is mainly a library change.  **Ian Lynagh** is running a discussion, but we expect it to reach consensus in plenty of time for 6.10.

 - **Parallel garbage collection** (see [
-  Parallel generational-copying garbage collection with a block-structured heap](http://research.microsoft.com/%7Esimonpj/papers/parallel-gc/index.htm)).  *Simon Marlow*
+  Parallel generational-copying garbage collection with a block-structured heap](http://research.microsoft.com/%7Esimonpj/papers/parallel-gc/index.htm)).  **Done**.

 - **Shared libraries**, as a result of Clemens Fruhwirth's Summer of Code project.  ([\#1876](https://gitlab.staging.haskell.org/ghc/ghc/issues/1876)) *Simon Marlow*